celery/celery/docs/userguide/concurrency/eventlet.rst

     * `Coroutines`_ ensure that the developer uses a blocking style of programming that's similar to threading, but provide the benefits of non-blocking I/O.
-    * The event dispatch is implicit, which means you can easily use Eventlet from the Python interpreter, or as a small part of a larger application.
+    * The event dispatch is implicit: meaning you can easily use Eventlet from the Python interpreter, or as a small part of a larger application.

 Celery supports Eventlet as an alternative execution pool implementation.